 “It’s not enough at all,” he said.
 “It’s so dangerous for the people in the camps, sharing water and wash facilities.”

-Sonia Khush, Save the Children’s Syria response director, said the confirmation of coronavirus in northwest Syria was “a major blow to the millions of civilians – mainly women and children – living in this area”.
+Sonia Khush, Save the Children’s Syria response director, said the confirmation of coronavirus in northwest Syria was “a major blow to the millions of civilians – mainly women and children – living in this area.”

 “A wider COVID-19 outbreak would see families who are already fighting for survival – many without clean water or nutritious food – battle this highly infectious disease in overcrowded camps and shelters.”

 The confirmation of coronavirus in Idlib comes as the U.N Security Council continues to haggle over renewing an agreement that allows supplies of essential humanitarian aid from Turkey into the stricken province.
-Earlier this week, Russia and China vetoed a Security Council resolution to extend aid deliveries from Turkey to Syria, an agreement that has been in place since 2014 and is set to expire Friday.
+Earlier this week, Russia and China vetoed a Security Council resolution to extend aid deliveries from Turkey to Syria, an agreement which has been in place since 2014 and is set to expire Friday.

 The veto has placed one of the two crossing points from Turkey at risk of being closed, a development that aid groups say would have a devastating impact on Idlib’s vulnerable population.